Marselan: Americas

 A Bakersfield, California nursery has been selling cuttings of the variety to California wine producers in the North Coast region.
 It is also being grown in Willcox, Arizona, at Dragoon Vineyards.
 In Argentina, Marselan was introduced in 1998 and as of 2008 there were 195 acres (79 hectares) planted mostly in the Mendoza wine region.
 In 2007, Brazil reported 59 acres (24 hectares) of the vine.
-Marselan is also grown in Uruguay and is produced as a varietal by Bodegas Garzon.
+Marselan is also grown in Uruguay and is produced as a varietal by many wineries.

 Asia

 A collaboration between the Chinese and French government brought Marselan to China to where it is now planted in the Sino-French Demonstration Vineyard in Huailai County in the northwestern reaches of the Hebei province near a section of the Great Wall.
 The First Growth Bordeaux wine estate of Château Lafite Rothschild is also growing Marselan in China at their Penglai, Shandong vineyard which they own in partnership with the Chinese investment company CITIC Group.
 In 2016 133 ha to 200 ha are estimated to have been planted in China.

 Marselan is grown in Israel and bottled by the Recanati, Bin-Nun and Shorr wineries in its Reserve line of wines or in specially blended brands.
+Additionally, the Har Kabir Winery in Elon Moreh, has recently begun growing and bottling Marselan.